etzm/iscc-sum/docs/specifications/treewalk.md

     The ignore file itself is included in the output (unless excluded by a parent ignore file)

-## 6. Treewalk-ISCC Extension
+## 6. TREEWALK-ISCC Extension

 ### 6.1 Overview

-The **Treewalk-ISCC** extension provides ISCC-specific filtering on top of Treewalk-Ignore.
+The **TREEWALK-ISCC** extension provides ISCC-specific filtering on top of TREEWALK-IGNORE.
 It automatically filters metadata files while respecting `.isccignore` patterns.

 ### 6.2 Automatic Exclusions

-Treewalk-ISCC **MUST** exclude:
+TREEWALK-ISCC **MUST** exclude:

 - Files ending with `.iscc.json` (ISCC metadata files)
 - Any patterns specified in `.isccignore` files

 ### 6.3 Implementation

-Treewalk-ISCC is implemented as:
+TREEWALK-ISCC is implemented as:

-1. Apply Treewalk-Ignore with `.isccignore` as the ignore file name
+1. Apply TREEWALK-IGNORE with `.isccignore` as the ignore file name
 2. Additionally filter out files ending with `.iscc.json`

 This layered approach ensures consistent behavior while adding domain-specific rules.